 For the final project in this course, you will build a complete game using the C4

-focuses on the technical aspects of game development.
-Therefore, it is your duty
+this course focuses on the technical aspects of game development, your final product

-This project must be done in the teams you made for the course.
+This project must be done in teams of two or three.
 Both the scope and

-compressed timeline (only five weeks!) of this project require that the project be done in teams.
+compressed timeline (only four weeks!) of this project require that the project be done in teams.

 The desired outcomes of this project are as follows: